Colorful tea towels hanging on a white wall

 Now that you know the basics, let’s start exploring everything you need to know about ordering a fat quarter from Spoonflower.

-Did you know Spoonflower offers fabric ranging from 42″- 60″ (106cm – 152cm) wide?
-Your fabric choice will determine how wide your fat quarter is.
-Paying attention to this size difference will ensure that the designs you order are correct for the fabrics you select.
+You can order a fat quarter in each of our fabric types, which range from 42″- 60″ (106 cm – 152 cm) wide.
+As we learned above, your fabric choice will determine how wide your fat quarter is.
+Paying attention to fabric type width differences will ensure that the designs you order are correct for the fabrics you select.

 Cut-and-sew dolls | Spoonflower Blog

-Petal Signature Cotton is a great option for cut-and-sew projects, quilting and mask-making.
-The dimensions of a Petal fat quarter are 21″ x 18″ (53cm x 50cm).
+Petal Signature Cotton is a great option for cut-and-sew projects, quilting and apparel.
+The dimensions of a Petal fat quarter are 21″ x 18″ (53 cm x 50 cm).

 Family recipe tea towels | Spoonflower Blog